dm0-/gnuxc/BUILD.md

     startx

+If instead of directly starting a user's desktop environment, you want to show a graphical login screen, start the XDM service.

+    sudo deco start xdm

 **Using GNU WindowMaker.**  The X environment is provided by `wmaker` by default.
 Applications can be accessed easily from its right-click menu, as can adding new workspaces, etc.  Pressing `Alt+F2` will display a window prompting